The impact of big winners on passive and active equity investment strategies: Macroscopic Model: Log-Normal Fit of Returns

-We also investigated indexes with constituents taken at the end of the period and kept only stocks that were traded for the whole period between 2006-2021.
+We also investigated indexes with constituents taken at the end of the period (2006-2021).
 The log-normal class described above fits them almost perfectly.
-It is consistent with the above statement as the selected stocks always possess $\ln{\rho}>-2$ property.
+This is consistent with the above statement, as the selected stocks always possess $\ln{\rho}>-2$ property.

-Previous research suggested a framework to simultaneously fit the left and right tail behavior of the total return distribution by double Pareto distribution \cite{reed2004double} or generalized hyperbolic distribution \cite{eberlein2001application}.
-We didn't find that the above distributions provide a universal fit for all indexes.

-The effect of removing delisted stocks is index-dependent, but in general, it doesn't break log-normal fit.

-Thus, we assume that log-normal distribution is a reasonable first-order approximation for cumulative return distribution.

-Although tail behavior varies, the main body of long term total return distribution is well approximated by log-normal shape after removal of the left tail with condition $\ln(\rho)>-2$.
-In Table 2, we show parameters of the log-normal fit ($\mu$, $\sigma$, and $C$) of empirical distributions.